getlantern/lantern/README.markdown

 }
 ```

-FunctionCall is an enscapulation of a JavaScript function call.
+FunctionCall is an encapsulation of a JavaScript function call.

 #### func (FunctionCall) Argument